someparty/someparty/source/articles/2020-03-01-object-permanence.html.markdown

 This week You've Changed also announced a live album from [Daniel Romano](http://www.danielromanomusic.com/)'s touring band The Outfit. *"Okay Wow"* will collect 15 songs recorded live in Scandanavia and mixed by the band's longtime collaborator Kenneth Roy Meehan.
 The set-list pulls from across Romano's rather prolific solo output, including a few selections from out-of-print digital collections like *Nerveless* and *Human Touch*.

 The lineups (and band names) of Romano's backing group tend to shift over time, but always include a few anchor players that rose out of the southern Ontario punk scene.
-This version of The Outfit featured [Julianna Riolino](https://jr-sings.bandcamp.com/) (a Welland-based singer/songwriter, theses days billed as J.R.), Roddy Rosetti (a regular member of both this band and [Ancient Shapes](http://ancientshapes.bandcamp.com)), Dave Nardi (the founding and former bassist of [The Dirty Nil](https://thedirtynil.bandcamp.com/)), Ian Romano (Danny's brother and likewise a former member of [Attack In Black](https://attackinblack.bandcamp.com/)), and Tony "The Pope" Cicero.
+This version of The Outfit featured [Julianna Riolino](https://jr-sings.bandcamp.com/) (a Welland-based singer-songwriter, theses days billed as J.R.), Roddy Rosetti (a regular member of both this band and [Ancient Shapes](http://ancientshapes.bandcamp.com)), Dave Nardi (the founding and former bassist of [The Dirty Nil](https://thedirtynil.bandcamp.com/)), Ian Romano (Danny's brother and likewise a former member of [Attack In Black](https://attackinblack.bandcamp.com/)), and Tony "The Pope" Cicero.

 You've Changed will release the set on vinyl on March 27.
 A video for the track "Nerveless," featuring Riolino and Rosetti on an attitude-driven tear through Welland's Seaway Mall, can be found at YouTube.